 \section{Conclusion}

 We have presented a set of results concerning the properties and relation between the Quaternion Fourier Transform and Quaternion Convolution, with respect to their formulations in terms of Quaternionic matrices.
 This relation has been well-known to be very close and important on the real and complex domains, and already used in a wide plethora of learning models and signal processing methods.
 With our results, we show how and to what extend these properties generalize to the domain of quaternions, opening up the possibility to construct analogous models built directly on quaternionic formulations.
-Non-commutativity of quaternion multiplication comes with the implication that left and right eigenstructures are possible, as well as left and right variants of the QFT.
-We have shown that the eigenstructure of quaternionic circulant matrices is related chiefly in terms of the left spectrum.

-In this work, our focus was on the theory behind the aforementioned structures, aspiring to introduce the possibilities that open with the new results.
-In order to highlight the practical importance of the presented propositions, we have discussed a proof-of-concept model that is intended as an example of use of our theoretical results.
-Hence, we plan on working on building competitive quaternionic models, experimenting with other uses.
+We have also presented a method for bounding of the Lipschitz constant using our theoretical results.
+We plan on working on building competitive quaternionic models and experimenting with other uses of our results.
 For example, circulant matrices have been used to represent prior terms in various inverse problems, such as image restoration \cite{chantas2009variational} or color image deconvolution \cite{hidalgo2018fully}.
 In the derivation of the solution for these models, properties analogous to the ones presented here are a requirement.
 With the current work, quaternionic versions of these models can in perspective be envisaged.